 noting

-a) that the 406 MHz search and rescue system will be enhanced by placing 406-406.1 MHz transponders on global navigation satellite systems;
+a) that the 406 MHz search and rescue system will be enhanced by placing 406-406.1 MHz transponders on global navigation satellite systems such as Galileo, GLONASS and GPS, relaying search and rescue emissions at 406 MHz, in addition to already operational and future low-Earth orbiting and geostationary satellites, thus providing a large constellation of satellites relaying search and rescue messages;

-b) that this enhanced constellation of spaceborne search and rescue instruments will improve geographic coverage and reduce distress-alert transmission delays because of larger uplink footprints and an increased number of satellites;
+b) that this enhanced constellation of spaceborne search and rescue instruments was designed to improve geographic coverage and reduce distress-alert transmission delays because of larger uplink footprints, increased number of satellites and improvements in the accuracy of the location of the distress signal;

-c) that the characteristics of these spacecraft with larger footprints, and the low power available from satellite EPIRB transmitters, means that aggregate levels of electromagnetic noise, including noise from transmissions in adjacent bands, may present a risk of satellite EPIRB transmissions being undetected, or delayed in reception, thereby putting lives at risk,
+c) that the characteristics of these spacecraft with larger footprints, and the low power available from satellite EPIRB transmitters, means that aggregate levels of electromagnetic noise, including noise from transmissions in adjacent frequency bands, may present a risk of satellite EPIRB transmissions being undetected, or delayed in reception, or lead to reduced accuracy of the calculated location, thereby putting lives at risk,

+noting further

+a) that the mobile-satellite systems contributing to the emergency location system Cospas-Sarsat provide a worldwide emergency location system to the benefit of all countries, even if those mobile-satellite systems are not operated by their country;

+b) that many Cospas-Sarsat satellites implement efficient out-of-band filtering, which would be further improved in upcoming satellites,

-resolves to invite ITU-R
+resolves

-1 to conduct, and complete in time for WRC-15, the appropriate regulatory, technical and operational studies with a view to ensuring the adequate protection of MSS systems in the frequency band 406-406.1 MHz from any emissions that could cause harmful interference (see No. 5.267), taking into account the current and future deployment of services in adjacent bands as noted in considering f);

-2 to consider whether there is a need for regulatory action, based on the studies carried out under resolves 1, to facilitate the protection of MSS systems in the frequency band 406-406.1 MHz, or whether it is sufficient to include the results of the above studies in appropriate ITU-R Recommendations and/or Reports,
+1 to request administrations not to make new frequency assignments within the frequency bands 405.9-406.0 MHz and 406.1-406.2 MHz under the mobile and fixed services;

+2 that administrations take into account frequency drift characteristics of radiosondes when selecting their operating frequencies above 405 MHz to avoid transmitting in the 406-406.1 MHz frequency band and take all practical steps to avoid frequency drifting close to 406 MHz,

 instructs the Director of the Radiocommunication Bureau

-1 to include the results of these studies in his Report to WRC-15 for the purposes of considering adequate actions in response to resolves to invite ITU-R above;

-2 to organize monitoring programmes in the frequency band 406-406.1 MHz in order to identify the source of any unauthorized emission in that band,
+1 to continue to organize monitoring programmes in the frequency band 406-406.1 MHz in order to identify the source of any unauthorized emission in that frequency band;

+2 to organize monitoring programmes on the impact of the unwanted emissions from systems operating in the frequency bands 405.9-406 MHz and 406.1-406.2 MHz on the MSS reception in the frequency band 406-406.1 MHz in order to assess the effectiveness of this Resolution and to report to subsequent world radiocommunication conferences,

+encourages administrations

+to make new assignments to stations in the fixed and mobile services in priority in channels with greater frequency separation from the 406-406.1 MHz frequency band and to ensure that the e.i.r.p. of new fixed and mobile systems is kept to a minimum required level as well as to a minimum required elevation angle,

 urges administrations

-1 to take part in monitoring programmes requested by the Bureau in accordance with No. 16.5, in the frequency band 406-406.1 MHz, with a view to identifying and locating stations of services other than those authorized in the band;
+1 to take part in monitoring programmesreferred to in the instructs the Director of the Radiocommunication Bureau above;

 2 to ensure that stations other than those operated under No. 5.266 abstain from using frequencies in the frequency band 406-406.1 MHz;